Long-Term Disability Lawyers for Thoracic Outlet Syndrome

 Thoracic outlet syndrome (TOS) is an upper extremity impairment that affects the nerves and blood vessels in the thoracic outlet – the space between your collarbone and your first rib.
 It can cause pain and other symptoms, such as tingling and numbness in your shoulder, arm, or hand, and can be serious if left untreated.
 Many people develop thoracic outlet syndrome after years of repetitive motions at their job or after a car accident, rendering them unable to continue working.

 If you cannot work due to thoracic outlet syndrome and are considering claiming long-term disability, an upper extremity impairment long-term disability lawyer from Abell and Capitan Law can guide you through the process.
-Contact us today at (267) 419-7888 for a free legal consultation.
+Contact our legal team today at (267) 419-7888 for a free legal consultation.

 What Is Thoracic Outlet Syndrome?